priyansh-anand/steganographer/README.md

 steganographer.capacity("cat.png")  # max bytes that fit with lsb mode
 ```

 `inspect` returns `None` if the image has nothing hidden in it.
+For lsb mode with a password, pass `password=` to
+`inspect` as well, otherwise it can't find anything.
 Errors are raised as `CapacityError`,
 `NoHiddenDataError` and `DecryptionError`, all subclasses of `SteganographerError`.

 ## How it works